-Jeffrey Evans is a Senior Landscape Ecologist for The Nature Conservancy’s Conservation Lands Team.
-His focus is on the development of new statistical tools for evaluation of impacts to biodiversity, habitat quality and prediction of energy development potential.
+Jeffrey Evans is a Senior Landscape Ecologist for The Nature Conservancy’s Conservation Lands Global Science Team.
+His focus is on the development of new statistical tools for evaluation of species status, biodiversity, habitat quality and potential effects of anthropogenic development.
 Working extensively on the Conservancy’s Development by Design strategy, he works on using predictive models to develop solutions that benefit conservation outcomes.
-Jeffrey is involved in his own research, with collaborators at University of Wyoming, USFWS, NRCS, University of Minnesota and various TNC scientists, in diverse topics such as spatial statistics, remote sensing and landscape genetics.
+Jeffrey is involved in his own research, with collaborators at several universities, USFWS, NRCS, USFS and various TNC scientists, covering diverse topics such as spatial statistics, population ecology, remote sensing and landscape genetics.

 Baruch-Mordo, S., J.S.
 Evans, J. Severson, J. D. Naugle, J. Kiesecker, J. Maestas, and M.J.
 Falkowski (2013) Saving sage-grouse from the trees: A proactive solution to reducing a key threat to a candidate species Biological Conservation 167:233-241

 Copeland, H.E., A. Pocewicz, D.E.
 Naugle, T. Griffiths, D. Keinath, J.S.
 Evans, J. Platt (2013) Measuring the effectiveness of conservation: a novel framework to quantify the benefits of sage-grouse conservation policy and easements in Wyoming.
 PLoS One 8(6):e67261